internetstandards/Internet.nl/documentation/tls.md

 ## Code structure

 The TLS testing code is all in `checks.tasks.tls`:
-* `evaluation.py` translates parameters found in testing, into an evaluation of a score and good/phase out/bad values for various more isolated scenarios, like the TLS version.
+* `evaluation.py` translates facts found in testing, into an evaluation of a score and good/phase out/bad values for various more isolated scenarios, like the TLS version.
 It also contains dataclasses for some other evaluations.
 * `http.py` deals with HTTP header and HTTPS redirection checks.